 This versatile instrument has the capability not only of engaging students in instructional activities to increase their learning, but of helping them to solve complex problems to enhance their cognitive skills (Jonassen & Reeves, 1996).
 Several studies argue that the use of new technologies in the classroom is essential for providing opportunities for students to learn to operate in an information age.
 It is evident, as Yelland (2001) argued that traditional educational environments do not seem to be suitable for preparing learners to function or be productive in the workplaces of today's society.
-She claimed that organizations that do not incorporate the use of new technologies in the twenty-first century.
+She claimed that organizations that do not incorporate the use of new technologies in institutions cannot seriously claim to prepare their students for life in the twenty-first century.